razie/diesel/diesel/README.md

 A simple asynchronous, message-oriented workflow framework, layered on top of akka actors.

-Relies on a DSL to define rules.
+Relies on a simple DSL to define rules.
+The DSL has only a few constructs.

 ```
 $when home.guest_arrived(name) => lights.on